Corporate Plan2024–25

 Our ICT capability

-The Election Systems Modernisation program (Indigo) represents a major shift in our approach as we develop a citizen-centric, agile technology platform.
-This long-term transformation will recalibrate how we provide electoral services and ensure the ongoing integrity and democratic resilience of the electoral system.
+The AEC is undergoing a once-in-a-generation digital transformation.
+The Election Systems Modernisation (Indigo) Program represents a major shift in our approach as we develop a citizen-centric, secure technology platform.
+This transformation will recalibrate how we provide electoral services and ensure the ongoing integrity and democratic resilience of Australia’s electoral system.
+We are using this opportunity to look well beyond the next election, and ensure our services continue to meet community needs and expectations.

 Polling place technology

-The Australian Government allocated $24.4 million to the AEC over four years from 2020–21 to expand technology in polling places and to improve services to Australian voters during federal election events.
-This includes funding to expand the use of Electronic Certified Lists (ECLs) and to develop a digital Officer-In-Charge Return, due for pilot implementation at the 2024/2025 federal election.
+The Australian Government allocated $24.4 million to the AEC over four years from 2020–21 to expand technology in polling places and improve services to Australian voters during federal election events.
+This includes funding to expand the use of Electronic Certified Lists and develop a digital Officer-In-Charge Return, due for pilot implementation at the 2024/2025 federal election.

 Our work in this area involves re-designing processes, technology updates and workforce training to support changes to polling place technologies.